Organized1313Chaos/Journal/Interview/Resume/overall_resume.md

 Designed and developed a full stack web application utilizing Python Django and Rest Framework.
 Integrated APIs for Google Map, ID check, Liveliness check, and Facematch to enhance user experience and security.
-Implemented schedulers using cron-jobs to ensure timely notifications and reminders.
+Implemented schedulers using cron-jobs to ensure timely notifications and reminders

 **INTERNSHIP**